Coping With Nervousness Before Unavoidable Social Situations

 Talk to people

-If you have a date or presentation one of your likely fears is that you'll be too nervous to talk properly and people will realize how jittery you are.
-By speaking to other people before the big event you're living out this 'having to talk when anxious' scenario ahead of time.
-This also gets you into that more social, outgoing mood.
-Also, your being social will give the added benefit of distracting you somewhat.
+When you're nervous usually the last thing you want to do is speak to anyone.
+But if you force yourself to do it some anxious feelings should clear up.
+If you have a date or presentation likely one of your fears is that you'll be too nervous to talk properly and everyone will realize how jittery you are.
+By speaking to other people before the big event you're living out this "having to converse when anxious" scenario ahead of time.
+This also gets you into a more sociable, outgoing mood.
+Being social will give the added benefit of distracting you somewhat too.

 Admit you're nervous